zedlopez/ifm/Writing with Inform.md

 **2. The default behaviour.** Is to do nothing.
 However, if a rule is supplied which prints something up, then this replaces the paragraph which would otherwise have been printed.
 Moreover, any items whose names are said in the course of this rule – for instance, by being listed – are then excluded from the remainder of the room description, because they are considered as having been described sufficiently already.

-Warning: because we often want a "for" rule for this activity to make some calculation and then possibly choose to do nothing (see the example "Otranto"), Inform suppresses the usual paragraph not when a "for" rule took effect but when it detected a paragraph having been printed.
+Warning: because we often want a "for" rule for this activity to make some calculation and then possibly choose to do nothing (see the example [Otranto]), Inform suppresses the usual paragraph not when a "for" rule took effect but when it detected a paragraph having been printed.
 This can get confused if a text substitution affecting paragraph breaks, say `"[line break]"`, is within the final "say" of a "for writing a paragraph about" rule.

 **3. Examples.** (a) This is a neat way to wrap several things together into the same paragraph: